superpowers04/gmod-lua-menu-SupersFork/CONTRIBUTING.md

 Contributing to Lua Main Menu
 =============

-Here's what you need to know if you wish to submit Pull Requests to this repository.
+Here's what you need to know if you wish to submit Pull Requests to THIS repository, NOT THE [MAIN ONE](https://github.com/robotboy655/gmod-lua-menu).

 Code Formatting
 =============